Bartosz Kwiecień

-Bartosz Kwiecień (born 7 May 1994) is a Polish professional footballer who plays as a centre-back or defensive midfielder for I liga club Miedź Legnica.
+Bartosz Kwiecień (born 7 May 1994) is a Polish professional footballer who plays as a centre-back or defensive midfielder for I liga club Stal Mielec.

 Career

 Jagiellonia Białystok

 On 27 July 2017, Kwiecień signed a four-year contract with Jagiellonia Białystok.
-Bartosz debuted for Jagiellonia on 17 July 2017 against Zagłębie Lubin.
+He debuted for Jagiellonia on 17 July 2017 against Zagłębie Lubin.
 He scored his first goal for the club on 12 December 2017 against Korona Kielce in a 5–1 victory.

 Loan to Arka Gdynia

 On 5 August 2020, he was loaned to Arka Gdynia.